Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths - This script counts the number of directories 4-global_variables  - This script lists environmental variables 5-local_variables - This script lists local variables environmental variables and functions
+3-paths - This script counts the number of directories 4-global_variables  - This script lists environmental variables 5-local_variables - This script lists local variables environmental variables and functions 6-create_local_variable - This script creates a new local variable